-Human Right 9.
-Lack of a human rights policy Share of investments in entities without a human rights policy 20,6% N/A Consideration at the level of negative and positive criteria and engagement (where possible) 10.
-Lack of due diligence Share of investments in entities without a due diligence process to identify, prevent, mitigate and address adverse human rights impacts 1 70% N/A Consideration at the level of negative and positive criteria and engagement (where possible)
+Human Rights 9.
+Lack of a human rights policy Share of investments in entities without a human rights policy 25,3% 20,6% Consideration at positive criteria and engagement level 10.
+Lack of due diligence Share of investments in entities without a due diligence process to identify, prevent, mitigate and address adverse human rights impacts 0,3% 1,2% Consideration at positive criteria and engagement level